microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Add-OnPremisesDataGatewayClusterUser.md

 ```

 ### -GatewayClusterId
-Gateway cluster where the user should be added
+Gateway cluster to which the user should be added

 ```yaml
 Type: Guid